Q: Can I schedule an individual visit?

-A: The Chicago School is accredited by the Western Association of Schools and Colleges.
+A: The Chicago School is accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC).
 In addition, our Chicago campus Clinical Psychology doctoral program is accredited by the American Psychological Association.
 The School Psychology Ed.S. program is accredited by the Illinois State Board of Education (ISBE).

 Q: Is the GRE required?